sency-ai/smkit-ui-flutter-demo/README.md

 _smkitUiFlutterPlugin.configure(key: "YOUR_AUTH_KEY")
 ```

-Also in `initState()` of your App we need to make sure the Platform messages are asynchronous,
+Also when `initState()` is being initialized please call this function in order to make sure the Platform messages are asynchronous.
-so we initialize in an async method.
+We can achive that by initialize the state in an async method.

 ```dart
  Future<void> initPlatformState() async {